 Getting the Buy-in of End Users

-The very first step of a fruitful Office 365 migration is the have the nod of the end users in the organization.
+The very first step of a fruitful of the end users in the organization.
 They must be informed of the decision and their thoughts and suggestions must be solicited.
 They must be included in every planning phase and should be kept informed of the complete migration plan.
 Without getting the users on the same page, the very purpose of the migration remains unfulfilled.

 - The intent behind the migration must be conveyed to the users clearly.
 The intent can be higher productivity, better collaboration, lower costs, or any other benefit of cloud applications.

 - All concerned departments must be informed about the migration day, time frame, and resource management.
 Every team must be encouraged to pitch in their ideas, and the suggestions must be considered before drafting a migration plan.